 In the United States, mosquitoes spread several types of encephalitis, including the following:

 La Crosse encephalitis is caused by the La Crosse virus (also called California virus).
 It is most common in the Midwest but can occur anywhere in the country.
 This encephalitis accounts for most cases in children.
 Many cases are mild and undiagnosed.
 Fewer than 1% of infected people die from it.

 Eastern equine encephalitis occurs predominantly in the eastern United States.
 It affects mainly young children and people older than 55.
 In children younger than 1 year, it can cause severe symptoms and permanent nerve or brain damage.
 Over half of infected people die.

 West Nile encephalitis, once present only in Europe and Africa, first appeared in the New York City area in 1999.
 It has spread throughout the United States.
-Several species of birds carry the virus.
+Several species of birds can be infected with the virus when they are bitten by an infected mosquito.
 This encephalitis affects mainly older people.
+This virus also causes a milder infection called West Nile fever, which is much more common.
 West Nile encephalitis develops in fewer than 1% of people who develop West Nile fever.
-About 10% of people with West Nile encephalitis die; however, those who have just West Nile fever usually recover fully.
+About 10% of people with West Nile encephalitis die.
+However, those who have only West Nile fever usually recover fully.

 St. Louis encephalitis occurs throughout the United States but particularly in the Southeast (including Florida), Texas, and some Midwestern states.
 Epidemics once occurred about every 10 years but are now rare.